pippinbarr/cart253/projects/project2/README.md

 ## Submission

-Submission will take place on **Moodle**.
+Submission of code and websites will take place on **Moodle**.
 Go to the appropriately named submission page on the Moodle and submit your work there.
 There will be separate submission pages for the **proposal and prototype** and the **final project**.

 Your submission should just be plain text that includes: